-Before the beginning of each fall and spring trimester all cantorial and KolBo students will fill out a Coaching Application Form and return it to the Dean of Cantorial Studies for approval.
+Before the beginning of each fall and spring trimester all cantorial and Kol-Bo students will fill out a Coaching Application Form and return it to the Dean of Cantorial Studies for approval.
 Once approved the coach will be sent a Coaching Agreement Form which names the student(s) who he/she/they will be coaching.
 For the purposes of clarity: Any coach who is an AJR faculty member will be designated as an onsite coach (whether the coaching takes place at AJR or not).
 Coaches not formally attached to AJR will be designated as offsite coaches.

 Every student must choose a coach to work with.
 Each student may work with a coach of their choice, whether a member of the AJR faculty or not.
 All coaches must be approved by the Dean of Cantorial Studies.
-Your coaching sessions will be carefully monitored during the trimester to make sure that you are "on track".
+Your coaching sessions will be carefully monitored during the trimester to make sure you are working toward your practicum date in a timely way and to make sure your progress meets the expectations you and your coach have discussed.

 Cancellations, for any reason, must be called in to your coach by 9 AM the day of your coaching session.
 Otherwise you will have to pay for a make-up session.
 You must have 10 sessions per trimester.
-Students coaching privately must have that arrangement approved in advance by the Dean of the Cantorial Program.
+Students coaching privately must have that arrangement approved in advance by the Dean of Cantorial Studies.
 Please note that, in addition to your coaching at AJR, you are urged to continue your vocal training privately as well.